pads1/Mr-Kex/README.md

     - *Kanin* (white rice)
 - Pickup only
 - English inquiries are only accepted
-- The following inquiries are not yet tested for the chatbot, but not necessarily will provide the most accurate answer:
+- The following types of inquiries are not yet tested for the chatbot, but not necessarily will provide the most accurate answer:
     - What is the cost of a serving of *torta* and 2 cups of white rice?
 (1 *torta* + 2 rice)
     - Do you have 1 cup of *adobo* and white rice available?
 (1 *adobo* + 1 rice)
     - I'll order 2 *pork adobo*, 3 *sinigang* and white rice.
 (3 white rice too?)